A formative experience:

 Every day, they sell by the thousands – we are talking about Kaiser rolls, the immensely popular bread rolls with their characteristic pattern of five curved lines radiating out from the center of the roll to resemble a crown.
 Yet, oddly enough, only few experts are actively looking for the easiest, most accurate, and gentlest way possible of imprinting this pattern into the dough.

 Dr.-Ing.
-Norman Butzek, Deputy Head of Research and Development at FRITSCH and his colleague Michael Gier, Deputy Head of the FRITSCH Technology Center, tell the story of how they joined forces with a long-standing customer to develop the Product Decoration Unit (PDU).
+Norman Butzek, Deputy Head of Research and Development at FRITSCH and his colleague Michael Gier, Deputy Head of the FRITSCH World of Bakery, tell the story of how they joined forces with a long-standing customer to develop the Product Decoration Unit (PDU).

 A challenge for the customer & us